 Which peaks we will conquer will be decided by the guide on the given day to ensure safe and good skiing experiences.
 Some possible peaks are Rørnestinden (1041 masl), Storgalten (1219), Daltinden (1532) and Rundfjellet (1413).
 Our guide is certified, has a lot of local knowledge, and last but not least, is an expert in finding innovative routes with good snow conditions.
 The different day tours will be adapted to the group's skill level.

-The trip starts on arrival at Magic Mountain Lodge in Lyngen.
+The trip starts on arrival in Tromsø where we will drive together to Magic Mountain Lodge in Lyngen.
 This place is run by the local couple Henrika and Patrik, two globetrotters who together have created a cozy and welcoming accommodation for like-minded guests.
-Transportation to Lyngen is not included in the price, but it is easy to get there, taking a plane from Oslo to Tromsø, and then the bus from Tromsø to Lyngen.

 Physical level and risk